Continuous Testing and CI/CD Configuration

 View test results

-You can see results for CI batches by clicking on a batch in the Synthetic Monitoring & Continuous Testing Explorer or clicking on a test in the Synthetic Tests page.
+You can see results for CI batches by clicking on a batch in the Synthetic Monitoring & Testing Results Explorer or clicking on a test on the Tests page.

 You can also see the outcome of test executions directly in your CI as your tests are being executed.
 To identify what caused a test to fail, look at the execution logs and search for causes of the failed assertion.